 Now, I've shared before how I've purchased Annie Sloan Chalk Paint for projects (check out this one too), however that stuff is not cheap (about $34 per quart + the wax you'll need to have), so my daughter and I made a trip to Home Depot to see what we could find.

 As luck would have it, my oh-so-wise-she's-her-momma's-favorite-this-week- girl found a mismatched paint sample for 50¢ that was exactly the color I was hoping to use.
 So for a whopping 50¢, I had everything I needed to tackle the job.

-- After paint has dried on your project, rub paste wax into wood to finish the project
+- After the paint has dried, rub paste wax into the wood to finish your project

 I spent all weekend painting last week, and have a whole new room to show for it now.
 I'll share the complete room with you next week (every single thing in it is thrifted except the bedding), so be sure to stop back by!

 You can see the entire room updates over HERE!

 Here are a few of my favorites . . .